tudor-pop/Java-fcm/README.md

 If you are just getting started with FCM you should start reading the [official docs.](https://firebase.google.com/docs/cloud-messaging/)

+This library was inspired by the nodejs version https://github.com/ToothlessGear/node-gcm

 ## Installation
 ### Gradle
 Add the following to your build.gradle file